lsfullstack/Tome-Nota/README.md

 >
 >```json
 > {
->   "message": "Lesson not found",
+>   "message": "Lesson not found"
 > }
 >```
 >---